19hours/sg-statutes/Acts/Air Navigation Act.md

 (i) conditions of entry, the issue and use of security passes and other identification systems;

-(ii) the provision of lighting, fencing and storage facilities in the different parts of aerodromes and other aviation-related facilities;
+(ii) the provision of lighting, fencing and storage facilities in the different parts of aerodromes and other aviation‑related facilities;

 (iii) requirements for the approval of building works within, or adjacent to, the different parts of aerodromes or other aviation-related facilities;